tigermlt/blog/books.md

             - hard to build, hard to scale
             - unrealistic simplifying assumptions.
 For instance, it assumes independence between terms as well as documents
      4. Meta-search engine: a combination of several search engines and some subject-specific search engines.
+- Evaluate search engines
+    - precision: the ratio of the number of relevant documents retrieved to the total number of documents retrieved.
+    - recall: the ratio of the number of relevant documents retrieved to the total number of relevant documents in the collection.
+Good engine has both good precision and recall.
+    - time (latency, response time)
+    - space usage
+- Web information retrieval
+    1. Challenges
+        - huge: billion of pages, PB level of data
+        - dynamic: quite different from traditional document collections which is almost staic, web changes all the time.
+The larger the web in size, the more often and extensively it will change.
+The dynamic of the web make it tough to compute relevancy scores for queries when the collection is moving.
+        - self-organized: